Sudanese conflict in South Kordofan and Blue Nile: June

-On 5 June 2011, armed conflict broke out between the government of Sudan and Sudan People's Liberation Movement (northern sector) in broader South Kordofan state, ahead of the scheduled independence of the South on 9 July.
-The Northern army said that SPLA launched an attack on a police station and stole weapons prompting a response.
-The SPLA claimed that the Northern army attempted to disarm their units by force.

-That day JEM rebels claimed to have destroyed an army camp in the area of Jama, South Kordofan, killing 38 soldiers and wounding other 27.
+On 5 June 2011, armed conflict broke out between the government of Sudan and the Sudan People's Liberation Movement–North (SPLM–N) in South Kordofan, ahead of the scheduled independence of southern Sudan on 9 July.
+The Sudanese Army said that the SPLA launched an attack on a police station and stole weapons prompting a response.
+The SPLA claimed that the Sudanese Army attempted to disarm their units by force.
+That day, the Justice and Equality Movement (JEM) rebel group claimed to have destroyed an army camp in the area of Jama, South Kordofan, killing 38 soldiers and wounding other 27.

 On 14 June, the UN accused the Sudanese government of carrying out an "intensive bombing campaign" near the north–south border which has led to "huge suffering" for civilians in South Kordofan.
-Some 140,000 people have fled the fighting.
-Aid agency offices have been looted, churches have been ransacked and buildings destroyed.
-Aid workers say that ethnic Nubans are being targeted by the northern military and Arab militias.
+Some 140,000 people fled the fighting.
+Aid agency offices were looted, churches were ransacked and buildings destroyed.
+Aid workers said that ethnic Nubans are being targeted by the Sudanese Army and Arab militias.
 This was denied by Rabbie Abdelattif Ebaid, an adviser to Sudan's information minister, who said that only rebel fighters were being targeted.

-On 15 June, US President Barack Obama called for a ceasefire urging both the North and South to "live up to their responsibilities" to prevent a return to civil war.
-The head of the worldwide Anglican church, Archbishop of Canterbury Rowan Williams said: "The humanitarian challenge is already great, and the risk of another Darfur situation, with civilian populations at the mercy of government-supported terror, is a real one".
+On 15 June, US President Barack Obama called for a ceasefire urging both the north and south to "live up to their responsibilities" to prevent a return to civil war.
+The head of the Anglican church, Archbishop of Canterbury Rowan Williams said: "The humanitarian challenge is already great, and the risk of another Darfur situation, with civilian populations at the mercy of government-supported terror, is a real one".

-On 19 June, Sudanese president Omer Hassan al-Bashir accused the SPLM-N of "betrayal" in South Kordofan.
+On 19 June, Sudanese president Omar al-Bashir accused the SPLM-N of "betrayal" in South Kordofan.
 "If they want war...we will show them practically like what happened in Abyei and South Kordofan" Bashir said.
 "It is better that they [SPLM-N] come to us in good terms and we will be better than them," he added.
-The Northern Army said that it would continue its military campaign in South Kordofan, which included aerial bombardment, until it crushes the rebellion led by former deputy governor and leading SPLM-N figure Abdelaziz al-Hilu.
+The Sudanese Army said that it would continue its military campaign in South Kordofan, which included aerial bombardment, until it crushes the rebellion led by former deputy governor and leading SPLM-N figure Abdelaziz al-Hilu.
 Fighting intensified around the state capital of Kadugli.